ArthaTi/ominbot/readme.md

   * You will have to configure and specify the characters in `source/ominbot/image.d`'s `static this`.
     Parameter numbers are in order: x offset, y offset, character width.
 You will also have to configure the `textHeight` option.
-* `source/ominbot/params.d` — Bot parameters, defaults should be fine, but you can change those if you want to tweak its behavior.
+* `source/ominbot/core/params.d` — Bot parameters, defaults should be fine, but you can change those if you want to tweak its behavior.

-The bot also requires two runtime arguments:
+The bot also requires one runtime argument:

-`dub -- "discord token" "imgbb token"`
+`dub -- "discord token"`